zephyrproject-rtos/zephyr/doc/getting_started/installation_win.rst

    $ cp /etc/fstab.sample /etc/fstab
    $ cat /etc/fstab

-Configure Python's folder location in the environmental variable :envvar:`PATH`.
+Configure Python's folder location in the environmental variable :envvar:`PATH` and the installation path for MinGW.

 .. code-block:: console

    export PATH=$PATH:${PYTHON_PATH}
+   export MINGW_DIR=C:/MinGW

 .. note:: The format of the path for this variable (PYTHON_PATH) must to be in the linux format.
 For example, :file:`C:\python27` would be written as